LaoArchAngel/fsw-wiki/questions_web.markdown

 ## Med Questions

+`Question`: What does it mean when we say that HTTP is stateless?

+`Answer`: All HTTP requests are separate and must contain enough information on their own to fulfill the request, in isolation.
+HTTP requests cannot be associated with each other absent some shared info the server knows about (which is often some correlation id passed in the cookie header).

+---

 #### Q: If you are building a form on a site, such as a form that takes a user’s address, do you think validation should happen on the client or the server side?

 #### A: Both.